· July 4, 2026

 More on libido and perimenopause:

-- Why Perimenopause Libido Isn’t Linear — The surge-and-crash pattern has a mechanism.
+- Why Perimenopause Libido Isn’t Linear — the surge-and-crash pattern has a mechanism.
 Here’s what’s driving it.